-‘Days Of Our Lives’ Spoilers: Hope & Rafe Race To Save Ciara’s Life
+‘Days Of Our Lives’ Spoilers: Hope And Rafe Race To Save Ciara’s Life

 — Days of our Lives (@nbcdays) July 5, 2018

 Hope knows that her daughter is with Ben, and she is not happy about the situation.
 Ben is a known murderer, who killed three people, Paige Larson, Serena Mason, and Will Horton (Chandler Massey), who was later brought back from the dead with Dr. Rolf’s resurrection serum.
-Days of our Lives viewers know that Ben claims to be a changed man, and that his medication is working.
-However, without it he could revert back to his old ways.
+Days of Our Lives viewers know that Ben claims to be a changed man, and that his medication is working.
+However, without it, he could revert back to his old ways.

-Hope and Rafe will scramble to find Ciara this week, and when they’ll soon realize that she is in the same cabin that Ben once brought Abigail Deveraux (then Kate Mansi) to and attempted to kill her by burning her alive.
+Hope and Rafe will scramble to find Ciara this week, and they’ll soon realize that she is in the same cabin that Ben once brought Abigail Deveraux (then Kate Mansi) to and attempted to kill her by burning her alive.
 When Hope and Rafe get to the scene they’ll likely find the fire already blazing.

 Ciara will try to save herself, but she has a broken leg from her recent motorcycle crash.
 She’ll eventually pass out, leaving her survival in the hands of others yet again.
-It seems likely that Hope and Rafe will get to her in time, as Days of our Lives is now teasing Ciara and Ben as one of the couples heating up the soap opera this summer.
+It seems likely that Hope and Rafe will get to her in time, as Days of Our Lives is now teasing Ciara and Ben as one of the couples heating up the soap opera this summer.